 Having a safety net or cushion is essential to financial health.
 Most people recommend having an emergency fund of three to six months of living expenses in an easily accessible savings account.
 If you're a freelancer or work with irregular income, you might save up to a year's worth.
 A solid cash cushion is a good resource should you have an emergency or should an investment go wrong.

 There are plenty of effective ways to save money.
 Plenty of online banks offer savings accounts with decent APYs.
-Check out CIT Bank, which offers 1.55% for a minimum deposit of only $100.
+Check out the CIT Savings Builder, which offers 1.00% for a minimum deposit of only $100.

 And even if you've got the bare minimum to start, microsavings apps can help you get the ball rolling.
 Acorns lets you round up on purchases and invest your spare change.
 You probably won't get rich from it, but it will get you in the habit of saving.

 Keeping all your eggs in one basket is a bad idea.
 If your one basket breaks, all your money disappears.
 Spread your investments around to protect yourself from catastrophe.